 Program C covers a total distance of 5 miles (8 kilometers), but maybe only half that distance is walking, and most of the walking is flat.
 The other half of the route includes a combination of electric ferryboat rides, and a return to the North Entrance by panoramic train.

-Here’s a snapshot of Program C:
+Snapshot of Program C:

-Tips for exploring the park
+Tips for exploring Plitvice Lakes National Park

-- what to wear: comfortable walking shoes are most important!
+- What to wear: comfortable walking shoes are most important!

-- what to bring: we brought a couple liters of water & some basic snacks (crackers, nuts, dried fruit) which came in handy after a few hours of walking.
+- What to bring: we brought a couple liters of water & some basic snacks (crackers, nuts, dried fruit) which came in handy after a few hours of walking.
 Although a lot of the park is shaded, we recommend sunscreen as well.
 And you may consider bringing bug spray / insect repellent.

-- electric ferryboat — how to beat the crowds: the ferry carries about 100 people.
+- Electric ferryboat—how to beat the crowds: the ferry carries about 100 people.
 The moment the ferry let us off on the other side of the lake was the most “congested” part of the day because there were 98 other people getting off with us.
 Rather than continue walking, we simply stopped and took some photos on the dock for 5-10 minutes, which was plenty of time for those 98 people to disappear.
 We again had the park to ourselves, and explored at our own pace!

-- same-day re-entry is OK! if you want to visit the park multiple times in the same day, this is perfectly acceptable!
+- Same-day re-entry is OK! if you want to visit the park multiple times in the same day, this is perfectly acceptable!
 Visit in the morning, go home for lunch and a nap, then come back in the evening for some different perspectives…

 Dining & imbibing